 Is your home safe in an earthquake?

 If you are moving to California, or have recently arrived here, you are no doubt aware that this is Earthquake Country.
-There modifications to the residence that can be done to improve safety, both inside of the home and in the structure itself.
+There are modifications to the residence that can be done to improve earthquake safety, both inside of the home and in the structure itself.
 Is your home safe in an earthquake now?
 If not, it’s always a good time to address it, as quakes are a frequent occurrence here.

 General tips and resources

 Most injuries from quakes happen things falling on someone, so there’s a great focus on indoor precautions, such as securing book cases and tall pieces of furniture to the walls by bolting them securely in place, strapping water heaters, and so on.
 If you do a web search for how to make your home earthquake safe or ready, you will find many tips along these lines.
 If you aren’t familiar with these tips, here is one to get you started:

 When you buy or lease a home (for 1 year or more), you are supposed to receive the mandated Homeowner’s Guide to Earthquake Safety, print or digital, as well as information on mold, lead paint, etc. Both the state and also many companies provide these regulatory disclosures, and they are worthwhile reading for anyone living in the Golden State especially.
 If you implement the home improvement suggestions in these pamphlets, it could not just make your home safe in an earthquake, it could save a life.